 Personal pronouns in the Genitive

-Last three lessons we dedicated to forming the Genitive case with masculine, feminine and neuter singular Russian nouns.
+Last two lessons we dedicated to forming the Genitive case Russian nouns.

 Now, let’s practice with some examples (the pronouns in the Genitive are highlighted):

 Э́ти цветы́ для меня́.

 There is a letter for you here.

 Его здесь нет.

 Её здесь нет.

 Everyone agreed except him.

 Мы пригото́вили для них сюрпри́з.